mountrcg/freeaps/README.md

-# FreeAPS-X autoISF Branch
+# FreeAPS-X / iAPS autoISF Branch

 ## Introduction

 FreeAPS-X - an artificial pancreas system for iOS developed by Ivan Valkou based on [OpenAPS Reference](https://github.com/openaps/oref0) algorithms.
+It is currently renamed to [iAPS](https://github.com/Artificial-Pancreas/iAPS) and maintained by Jon-b-m.

 FreeAPS-X uses original JavaScript files of oref0 and provides a user interface (UI) to control and set up the system.
 This branch includes autoISF to adjust ISF depending on 4 different effects in glucose behaviour that autoISF checks and reacts to:
 * acce_ISF is a factor derived from acceleration of glucose levels